-Active and passive fibers, amplifiers and other fiber laser technology components are developed, manufactured and marketed by Nufern, East Granby.
+Active and Passive Fibers and Amplifiers - Fibers and fiber laser technology components are developed, manufactured and marketed by Nufern, East Granby.

 The Company's high-technology components are either integrated by other laser manufacturers into their products or are used for the Company's own product portfolio.